thierrymoudiki/2025-09-05-transfer-learning-ridge2f/README.md

-# Transfer learning using ridge2f
+# Transfer learning using `ahead::ridge2f` on synthetic stock returns

 I pretrain `ahead::ridge2f` on 1000 synthetic stock returns using Bayesian Optimization, and test its performance on real market data.